 Yet in a liminal time, the nature of the change is far deeper and more difficult to define for a period of time than in the type of conditions we typically call “change.”
-Many of my clients are contending with a dizzying array of coinciding transformations in the form of radically new technologies, sweeping changes in market dynamics and/or a need to completely re-think their organizational designs.
+Many of my clients are contending with a dizzying array of coinciding transformations in the form of radically new technologies, sweeping changes in market dynamics, and/or a need to completely re-think their organizational designs.
 Old solutions not only no longer work, the underlying logic and analytical approaches that used to guide decision-making are being re-worked, too.
 In short, there’s very little firm-feeling ground upon which to stand amidst the seas of change.

 Liminality implies an inherently powerful and almost “pregnant” space.
 It carries an intensity to it that signals an elemental shift is afoot – and that both destruction and construction are simultaneously occurring at a dizzying pace.
 It’s a time of disorientation…and re-orientation.
 Of being unmade…and re-made.
-Some refer to is as a time of “no longer and not yet.”
+Some refer to it as a time of “no longer and not yet.”
 Still others refer to it as “crazy time.”

 A crucial differentiator of liminality from a time of change is that liminality is about how we grow and are transformed by the time spent in liminal space.
 It is not simply about tolerating or even surviving an uncertain time until the new state is defined.
 And the skills involved aren’t about managing it to get through it more quickly.
 Rather, liminality speaks strongly of the interiority of the experience.
 We must actively participate, even surrender, to the experiences of a liminal time and how we are to be shaped into our future professional and/or personal selves (or perhaps even more accurately, how layers of our false selves are stripped away to reveal what remains).

 In religious writings, liminality is used to characterize God’s movement in our lives, a sacred passage between old and new.
-Richard Rohr, a Jesuit priest and author, writes that liminality is “sacred space…all transformation takes place here…there alone is our old world left behind, while we are not yet sure of the new existence…get there often and stay as long as you can by whatever means possible.”
+Richard Rohr, a Franciscan priest and author, writes that liminality is “sacred space…all transformation takes place here…there alone is our old world left behind, while we are not yet sure of the new existence…get there often and stay as long as you can by whatever means possible.”

 Leading through Liminality: The term has been gaining momentum in organizational effectiveness circles, too.
-In a 2014 article in The Harvard Business Review on the leadership required during liminal times, Dan Pontefract comments that, “Organizations must also periodically go through such wrenching times of transition, and it is during such liminal times that leaders have their greatest impact.”
+In a 2014 article in The Harvard Business Review on the leadership required during liminal times, Dan Pontefract comments that “Organizations must also periodically go through such wrenching times of transition, and it is during such liminal times that leaders have their greatest impact.”
 Further, he asserts that an organization going through a liminal time requires leadership who themselves experience liminality.